Habraghan History, Family Crest & Coats of Arms

 Early History of the Habraghan family

-Another 215 words (15 lines of text) covering the years 1672, 1689, 1672 and are included under the topic Early Habraghan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Habraghan research.
+Another 108 words (8 lines of text) covering the years 1672, 1689, 1672 and are included under the topic Early Habraghan History in all our PDF Extended History products and printed products wherever possible.

 Habraghan Spelling Variations

 Scribes in the Middle Ages did not have access to a set of spelling rules.
 They spelled according to sound, the result was a great number of spelling variations.
 In various documents, Habraghan has been spelled Abraham, Abram, Abrams, Abrahams and others.

 Early Notables of the Habraghan family (pre 1700)